GoInterject/GoInterject.github.io/wIndex/ReportHideRowOrColumn.md

 ---
 title: ReportHideRowOrColumn()
 layout: custom
-keywords: [ReportHideRowOrColumn, function]
+keywords: [ReportHideRowOrColumn, hide, event, trigger, function, formula]
-description: The ReportHideRowOrColumn function will hide a designated row or column when triggered upon a designated [event](wIndex/Event-Functions-Landing.html).
+description: The ReportHideRowOrColumn function will hide a designated row or column when triggered upon a designated event.
 ---
+* * *

 ##  Function Summary

 The ReportHideRowOrColumn function will hide a designated row or column when triggered upon a designated [event](wIndex/Event-Functions-Landing.html).
 If a cell within the defined range = "hide", the function will hide that row or column when triggered.
 If the defined range is a single row, the function will hide the column.
 If this range is a single column, the function will hide the row.

 Typically this function is used to hide data that is impertinent to the current purpose of the report and/or filters being used.
 For example, a user can set up a report to hide invoices with zero balances or to show only accounts with a delinquent status, etc. (Note: the rows/columns are not actually hidden in the sense that Excel hides them.
 They are hidden from view by setting their width/height to 0.
 A user can simply expand the hidden rows by expanding the width.)